pelmenstar1/RangeCalendar/README.md

 - 'selection state' - saves type of selection, its range (rangeStart and rangeEnd) and other data required to draw it on canvas.
-- 'selection manager' - handles creating selection state, accessing to it, drawing the state on canvas, drawing transition between states.
+- 'selection manager' - responsible for creating selection state, accessing to it.
+- 'selection renderer' - responsible for rendering the selection state on `Canvas`.
+The implementation is not expected to have any public visible state, but it's acceptable to cache some information in order to make the rendering faster.

-There's a description of methods in `SelectionManager` and what they are expected to do:
+There's a description of methods of `SelectionManager` and what they are expected to do:

 - `previousState` - saves a selection state that was before currentState.
 If there's no such state, then it should contain selection state whose type is NONE